-MeditationsWe are starting to collect meditations on EDA literature for inclusion in a daily meditation book for EDA!
+MeditationsWe are collecting meditations on EDA literature for inclusion in a daily meditation book for EDA!
 Interested in helping?
 Please enter a brief quote from EDA literature (with the reference info) and your (brief!) reflection or meditation.
 The combination of reference and reflection should be less than 220 words.
 Please note the guidelines below.
 Thank you very much!

 Please note: Submissions will not be returned to the author.
 All submissions will undergo review and not all will be included in the published book.
 Those that are will be subject to editing, which may alter the wording but hopefully not the intended message of the original submission.
 Included meditations will not be attributed to the author.
 Each submission will be treated anonymously throughout the review and editing process.
 Your unique thoughts and feelings are highly valued and a true gift to EDA.
 Please ensure that no part of your submission includes copyrighted material other than literature published by EDA.
 The General Service Board of EDA, Inc. will hold copyright to the final text.